Home > Control panel > Operations notices

 A security issue has been identified in the cPanel software affecting all currently supported versions relating to various authentication paths.

-Please run the following command to retrieve the patched version.
+Please update as soon as possible.
+You can run the following commands to retrieve the patched version.

 /scripts/upcp --force